PereViader/PereViader.Utils/README.md

 # PereViader.Utils

 ## Overview
-The project `PereViader.Utils` is a collection of C# utilities started with the aim to not need to reimplement or remember how I previously solved issues and quickly jumpstart any personal project to a state where I can quickly start developing new stuff.
+The project `PereViader.Utils` is a collection of C# utilities meant to quickly start developing new stuff instead of needing to repeat fluff over and over again.

 Given that this library is primarily intended for my personal use, extensive efforts won't be made towards ensuring backward compatibility.
 Consequently, be prepared to encounter functionality that has changed / been removed, if you opt to utilize the library and subsequently update it in the future.